Skip to content

 Not on a professional jobsite.
 EU directive 2017/2398 (carcinogens at work) and OSHA 29 CFR 1926.1153 (silica rule, US) require source dust capture for hazardous materials.
 Operating without extraction exposes both the operator and the employer.

-Which diamond disc grit should be chosen?
+Which diamond disc should I choose for ceiling grinding?

 Share this article